userVG3854/DSP-Project/README.md

 A step by step series of examples that tell you how to get a development env running:

-3. Start your Kafka server
-4. Run the producer script to produce weather data to Kafka
-5. Run the consumer script to consume weather data from Kafka and plot it on a world map

 1. Clone the repository:

    ```bash